tischi/cellprofiler-sanjana/README.md

 Widefield is better for total A647 per cell quantification; usually 20x/0.75 air lens is good enough to see Golgi condensation changes, in fact for the morphological quantification lower NA (e.g. 20x/0.3) is even better because the whole Golgi is in focus; disadvantage of lower NA is that you collect less light; thus you will need more exposure times.

+#### Adjust settings

+Adjust the A647-CopII channel in a well with Neg9, because there it should be the brightest; choose settings such that the brightest pixels are around 2000 gray values for the 12bit camera where the maximum is 4095.

+Adjust the GFP-Golgi channel in a well with Neg9, because there it should be the brightest, because it is condensed; choose settings such that the brightest pixels are around 2000 gray values for the 12bit camera where the maximum is 4095.

+### Data management

+For ScanR data please use the "Transfer tool" to have meaningful filenames and get rid of the unsigned int issue (32768) and get your data scaled from 0 to 4095.

 ### Plots to check the outcome